0xYousefTaha/Python_Projects/3-Calculator (GUI)/README.md

 # GUI Calculator

-A simple calculator application built with Python's Tkinter library.
+A simple calculator application built with Python's <b>(Tkinter library)</b>.
 This project provides a graphical user interface (GUI) for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features